scottsuk0306/EasyQuant/README.md

 The `cleanup.sh` script is a utility script for cleaning up the artifacts.
 It performs the following cleanup operations:

-- Removes the EasyQuant-specific cache directory
+- Removes the downloaded model folders
 - Removes the llama.cpp repository if it exists
 - Removes quantized model folders created by EasyQuant
 - Removes the Conda environment